Totoleheros/tppa-compliant-motorized-polar-alignment/README.md

 > **TL;DR** – Flash the sketch, wire the motors and the MPU-6500 gyroscope, set N.I.N.A. to talk to an **"Avalon Polar Alignment"**, **leave the TPPA "Gear Ratio" field at `1.0`**, and let TPPA's plate-solve loop converge to sub-arcminute precision while the firmware silently learns your mechanics.

-> 🏆 **Field-tested result: < 0.2 arcminute polar alignment error** achieved with TPPA in under 4 iterations.
+> 🏆 **Field-tested result: < 0.2 arcminute polar alignment error** achieved with TPPA in under 4 iterations, with a 20 kg payload.

 ---